-

 Publisher's summary

-A gripping true crime story and an insight into the motivations of a truly evil man, Babes in the Wood by Graham Bartlett with Peter James is a fascinating account of what became a thirty-two year fight for justice.
+Both gripping police procedural and an insight into the motivations of a truly evil man, Babes in the Wood by Graham Bartlett with Peter James is a fascinating account of what became a thirty-two year fight for justice.

 On 9 October 1986, nine-year-olds Nicola Fellows and Karen Hadaway went out to play on their Brighton estate.
-They would never return home; their bodies discovered the next day concealed in a local park.
-This devastating crime rocked the country.
+They would never return home, their bodies discovered the next day concealed in a small clearing in a local park.
+This devastating crime rocked their close-knit community and the whole country.

-With unique access to the officers charged with catching the killer, former senior detective Graham Bartlett and bestselling author Peter James tell the compelling inside story of the investigation as the net tightens around local man Russell Bishop.
-The trial that follows is one of the most infamous in the history of Brighton policing – a shock result sees Bishop walk free.
+Following the investigation moment by moment, drawing on exclusive interviews with officers charged with catching the killer, former senior detective Graham Bartlett and best-selling author Peter James tell the compelling inside story of the murder hunt and the arrest of local man Russell Bishop.
+The trial that followed was one of the most infamous in the history of Brighton policing - a shock result sees Bishop walk free.
+‘Not guilty.’

 More from the same